ruthsarian/Droid-Toolbox/README.md

 ## Features
 * Select between emitting a beacon or scanning for nearby droids.
 * The emitted beacon can be selected/customized.
+* Emitted beacons can automatically change at a pre-defined interval.
 * Connect to droid and make is play a specific track from a specific audio group.
 * Change the volume level of the droid.
+* Select from several different font styles.
 * Auto shut-off.

 ## Setup and Installation